-The project site is in Corozal Municipio, which is within a U.S. Environmental Protection Agency (USEPA) designated attainment area.
+The project site is in Hatillo Municipio, which is within a U.S. Environmental Protection Agency (USEPA) designated attainment area.
 Municipios in Nonattainment or Maintenance areas include Arecibo, Bayamon, Catano, Guaynabo, Salinas, San Juan and Toa Baja.
-Project activities include new construction of a greenhouse.
+Project activities include the installation of the Farm in the City and electrical meter and well water connection.
 The project is not anticipated to have a negative impact on air quality.
 Emissions associated with the proposed actions are temporary and limited to the use of small construction equipment and will be well below the Federal General Conformity Rule de minimis thresholds.
 No further evaluation is required.
 The project is in compliance with the Clean Air Act.